Joel Selwood: Early life

 Returning in 2006 to the Pioneers, Selwood entered his final year of junior football as one of the top-rated prospects in his age group.
 His achievements at the junior level were recognised early by the AFL Players Association when he was awarded the Mike Fitzpatrick Scholarship and the AFL Life Members Education Fund Award.
 Rewarded with the captaincy of Bendigo for his final season, Selwood again won mid-year State honours for Victoria Country.
-However, he suffered a knee injury occurred only six rounds into the competition, forcing him to undergo surgery.
-It was his fourth knee operation within two years and prematurely ended his season.
+However, he suffered a knee injury that occurred only six rounds into the competition, forcing him to undergo surgery.
+It was his fourth knee operation within two years, and it prematurely ended his season.